 - A combination of different question types can be complementary.
 For example, you could first ask how importantly they rank a particular issue, then ask for detailed feedback.

-If you are in the Cheltenham and Bristol area and are looking for support and advice from a team of professional accountants and business advisers, contact Mitchells.
+If you are in the Cheltenham area and are looking for support and advice from a team of professional accountants and business advisers, contact Mitchells.